efuller/exploring-frontend-architecture/readme.md

 ![Screenshot 2023-06-26 at 7 31 00 PM](https://github.com/efuller/exploring-frontend-architecture/assets/4174472/86f45d92-1357-4942-9ef2-daf61a664037 "")

+## Concepts Explored
+- Using Puppeteer for E2E acceptance testing
+- Using a Page Object Model to make E2E less volatile and more declarative
+- Application level acceptance testing
+- Cucumber + Gherkins
+- Composition Root Pattern
+- Reactivity via a custom observer
+- Outgoing contract test to ensure our inMemory client storage stub works as intended
+- Use Presenters to wire up the UI Framework to the application state
+- Use Controllers to perform application use cases
+- Use the concept of a Repository to manage and act upon global application state
+- Utilize Dependency Inversion to interface with a Client Storage Repository.
+This allows us to create a proper stub for testing
 ## Functionality
 - A user can add a journal entry
 - A user can delete a journal entry